-Neverwinter Nights 2 review
+Neverwinter Nights 2 full review

 It’s not been a good year for games on the Mac.
 Perhaps the ability to use Boot Camp to run PC games is killing off the market for Mac versions of those games.
 Whatever the cause, Neverwinter Nights 2 is one of the few top-notch games released on the Mac this year.
 It is, of course, the sequel to the best-selling Neverwinter Nights, and it’s an impressive follow-up that actually improves on the original game in many ways.